Hasosh/hasanevci.github.io/_posts/2024-02-10-Learning-to-Simulate-Complex-Physics-with-Graph-Networks.md

 {% include toc %}

-Welcome to this blog post where I'll provide an overview and insights into the paper titled ***'Learning to Simulate Complex Physics with Graph Networks'*** authored by *Sanchez-Gonzalez et al.*, which was presented at the International Conference on Machine Learning (ICML) in 2020.
-In this paper, the authors delve into the exciting realm of simulating complex physical phenomena using Graph Networks.
+Welcome to this blog post, where I'll provide an overview and insights into the paper titled ***'Learning to Simulate Complex Physics with Graph Networks'*** authored by *Sanchez-Gonzalez et al.*, which was presented at the International Conference on Machine Learning (ICML) in 2020.
+In this paper, the authors delve into the exciting realm of simulating complex physical phenomena using graph networks.
 They explore how this deep learning method can be applied to enhance our understanding and prediction of complex physics, bridging the gap between deep learning and numerical methods.

 As a student passionate about using machine learning to solve problems in the sciences, I find this paper particularly fascinating.
 It showcases the potential for mathematical concepts and deep learning to synergize, leading to significant advancements in our ability to model and simulate intricate physical systems.
 This post provides a comprehensive exploration of the paper's key findings and contributions in the context of enhancing our understanding of complex physics through innovative neural network architectures.
 It also draws inspiration from the <a href="https://www.youtube.com/watch?v=8v27_jzNynM" style="color: blue;">author's talk</a>.